Research output per year

 Research activity per year

-I am currently a Flinders International Postgraduate Research Scholar pursuing a PhD in Geoarchaeology under the primary supervision of Associate Professor Mike Morley and secondary supervision of Associate Professor Martin Polkinghorne.
+I wrote a PhD in Geoarchaeology under the primary supervision of Professor Mike Morley and secondary supervision of Associate Professor Martin Polkinghorne.
 My PhD explores Pleistocene human occupation and dispersals in Southeast Asia.
-For my research I investigate two sites, one each in Mainland Southeast Asia and Island Southeast Asia, primarily through micromorphological and microarchaeological techniques.
+For my research, I investigated one site in mainland Southeast Asia and another in island Southeast Asia considered to be key sites for the study of human evolution and dispersals in the region.
+To study the sites, I primarily used micromorphological and microarchaeological techniques.

-I am also a casual academic in Flinders.
-Here, I lecture, tutor, and do scientific demonstration on the following topics: Pleistocene Archaeology in Southeast Asia, Transitions from hunter-gathering to farming in Southeast Asia, Human evolution in Southeast Asia, Sediments in Archaeology (with focus on the tropics), Archaeological micromorphology, Cultural Resource Management in Southeast Asia, and Miocene Climates and Environments as they relate to Human Evolution.
+I lecture, tutor, and do scientific demonstration on the following topics: Pleistocene Archaeology in Southeast Asia, Transitions from hunter-gathering to farming in Southeast Asia, Human evolution in Southeast Asia, Sediments in Archaeology (with focus on the tropics), Archaeological micromorphology, Advanced field methods in archaeology, Cultural Resource Management in Southeast Asia, and Miocene Climates and Environments as they relate to Human Evolution.

 Master of Science, Early human occupation of the Pampanga coastal lowlands: Implications of post-depositional processes on artefacts and sediments in Lubao, Pampanga (Philippines), University of the Philippines Diliman